Mass of the Lord's Supper: History

 The celebration of a Mass in the evening of Holy Thursday began in late fourth-century Jerusalem, where it became customary to celebrate the events of the Passion of Jesus in the places where they took place.
 In Rome at that time a Mass was celebrated at which penitents were reconciled with a view to participation in the Easter celebrations.
 The Jerusalem custom spread and in seventh-century Rome the Pope celebrated a Mass of the Lord's Supper on this day as well as the Mass of Reconciliation.
 By the eighth century, the Masses became three: one for reconciliation, one for blessing the holy oils and a third for the Last Supper.
 The last two were in reduced form, being without Liturgy of the Word.
 Pope Pius V's reforms in 1570 forbade the celebration of Mass after noon, and the Mass of the Lord's Supper became a morning Mass and remained so until Pope Pius XII's reforms in the 1950s.

 The washing of feet that is now part of the Mass of the Lord's Supper was in use at an early stage without relation to this particular day, and was first prescribed for use on Holy Thursday by a 694 Council of Toledo.
 By the twelfth century it was found in the Roman liturgy as a separate service.
 Pope Pius V included this rite in his Roman Missal, placing it after the text of the Mass of the Lord's Supper.
 He did not make it part of the Mass, but indicated that it was to take place "at a suitable hour" after the stripping of the altars.
 The 1955 revision by Pope Pius XII inserted it into the Mass.
 Current rubrics indicate that the rite is not an obligatory part of that Mass, but rather is something to be carried out "where a pastoral reason suggests it" (Roman Missal, Mass of the Lord's Supper, no. 10).

 Structure

 The Mass begins as usual, with the exception that the tabernacle, wherever placed, should be empty.

-In the 1962 Missal (Roman rite), although white vestments and the Gloria in Excelsis are used, this is still Passiontide, so the "Judica me" is omitted at the foot of the altar, the "Gloria Patri" in the Introit and at the end of the Lavabo is omitted, and the Preface of the Cross is used.
-(The crucifixes, which have been covered during Passiontide, can today be covered with white instead of with violet.)
+In the 1962 Missal (Roman Rite), although white vestments and the Gloria in excelsis Deo are used due to the celebration being the solemnity of an Institution of the Eucharist, this is still Passiontide, so the Judica me is omitted at the foot of the altar, the Gloria Patri in the Introit and at the end of the Lavabo is omitted, and the Preface of the Cross is used.
+(The crucifixes, which have been covered during Passiontide, can today be veiled in white instead violet.)

-At the singing of the Gloria in Excelsis Deo, all the church bells may be rung; afterwards, they (along with the organ) are silenced until the Gloria of the Easter Vigil.
+At the singing of the Gloria in excelsis Deo, all the church bells may be rung; afterwards, they (along with the organ) are silenced until the Gloria of the Easter Vigil.

 The Liturgy of the Word consists of the following readings: